- The Reasons why I Moved to Romania

 If at any point while living in Romania I decide I want take an extended visit, or even move to, any of the other 28 countries for whatever reason, I am able to do so with no problems.
 When it comes to certain aspects, the more choices you have in life the better.

-Connecting with the Romanian Culture
+Connect with Romanian Culture

 Since I was only 5 years old when my parents moved me to the US, I have very few, but vivid, memories of Romania from my childhood.
 Because I grew up in an area of the US where other Romanians were scarce, I was never really able to learn the authentic Romania culture and traditions aside from the ones my parents retained.
 I figured moving and living in Romania will expose me to the Romanian culture like no book, story, or Wikipedia article ever could.